eltribehou/AerospaceBar/README.md

 - **SwiftUI** - Modern UI showing workspace buttons with app icons
 - **Hyprspace CLI** - Queries workspaces and apps using:
   - `list-workspaces --focused` - Get current workspace
-  - `list-windows --all --format "%{workspace} %{app-name}"` - Get apps per workspace (determines which workspaces to show)
+  - `list-windows --all --format "%{workspace}|%{app-name}|%{window-is-fullscreen}"` - Get apps per workspace with fullscreen status (determines which workspaces to show)
   - `workspace <name>` - Switch to a workspace
 - **NSWorkspace** - Finds and loads app icons from the system
 - A fast 300ms timer keeps the workspace list and app icons up to date

-The menubar shows only workspaces with running apps as clickable buttons, each displaying small app icons (up to 3 per workspace, with "+N" for additional apps).
+The menubar shows only workspaces with running apps as clickable buttons, each displaying app icons (up to 3 per workspace, with "+N" for additional apps).
+Fullscreen apps are shown with larger 18x18 icons while windowed apps use 14x14 icons, making it easy to see which apps are in fullscreen mode.
 The current workspace is highlighted in blue, and you can click any workspace to switch to it.